gurjotdhillon/bank_loan/README.md

 14. Instalment: Monthly repayment amount.
 15. Interest Rate: Cost of borrowing.
 16. Loan Amount: Principal amount borrowed.

 ### Methodology
-	I used Postgres SQL to analyze the data.
-The data cleaning posed little challenge as data was found be mostly normal and clean.
-Following changes were made before the analysis:
+•	I used Postgres SQL to analyze the data.
+The data cleaning posed a little challenge as data was found to be mostly normal and clean.
+The following changes were made before the analysis:
 •       I changed the data style of key date columns to 'ISO,DMY'.
 •	I changed the datatype of these date columns to varchar to import the data and after cleaning, they were changed into date type.
 •	The annual income column was changed to float data type.

 ### Approach
-There were a lot of possibilities for the data, but I decided to focus on following aspects of analysis:
+There were a lot of possibilities for the data, but I decided to focus on the following aspects of analysis:
-1. Descriptive Statistics and Data Summary: o	Calculate the average of KPIs such as annual income, debt to income ratio, installment, interest rate, total amount, and payments etc.
+1. Descriptive Statistics and Data Summary: o	 Calculate the average of KPIs such as annual income, debt-to-income ratio, installment, interest rate, total amount, and payments etc.
 2. Loan Status Analysis:
 o	Investigate the distribution of loan statuses (loan_status). o	Compare default rates for different loan statuses.